-When selecting an apple variety for your place keep in mind what types of fungus or diseases are prevalent in your area.
+When selecting an apple variety for your homestead keep in mind what types of fungus or diseases are prevalent in your area.
 A trip to a local apple orchard or grower can be helpful in determining this information.
-You could try to call your local state agricultural extension office for information, but it might be a waste of time if it is staffed by the kind of idiots we have here in Pennsylvania.
+You could try calling your local state agricultural extension office for information.
+But that might be a big waste of time if it is staffed by the kind of idiots we have here in Pennsylvania.

-Here’s an example of why local information is important.
+Here’s an example of why local disease information is important:

-It’s only by knowing your location and a particular piece of ground can you understand and make an informed decision about what particular variety of apple is best for you.
+It’s only by knowing your location and your own particular piece of ground can you understand and make an informed decision about what particular variety of apple will do best for you.